Visiting the Luberon Lavender Fields of Provence, France

 Hidden in plain sight, it’s easy to miss this stunning field as you’re driving along the D900 (the main road that cuts east-west through the Luberon).
 You have to pass under a small bridge and access it on a road that’s running parallel.

 It’s an absolute gem of a lavender field though!
-Perfectly positioned framing a Provençal Mas, and with the Luberon Mountains looming behind – it’s picture-perfect in every sense.
+Perfectly positioned in front of a Provençal Mas, and with the Luberon Mountains looming behind – it’s picture-perfect in every sense.
 Parking is limited, but there’s enough for a few cars on the verge of the road, and in the gravel area a little past the field.

 The village of Goult is another underrated gem in the Luberon.
 Despite its privileged position smack bang in the middle of the ‘golden triangle‘, it gets far fewer visitors than its more famous neighbours.
 And it’s certainly not because it’s lacking in anything!